 1 Day Awareness Seminar - Thursday, 23rd February

-The event will focus on modelling of the soil-structure interaction behaviour in tunnel construction, with an emphasis on sprayed concrete lining.
-This seminar will provide guidance on the following topics.
+The event focused on modelling of the soil-structure interaction behaviour in tunnel construction, with an emphasis on sprayed concrete lining.
+This seminar provided guidance on the following topics.

-Other modelling issues associated with tunnel construction such as compensation grouting and building damage will also be discussed and there will be presentations from leading experts from Mott MacDonald, UnPS, Keller Holding GmbH, Oxford University, etc.
+Other modelling issues associated with tunnel construction such as compensation grouting and building damage were also discussed and there were presentations from leading experts from Mott MacDonald, UnPS, Keller Holding GmbH, Oxford University, etc.

 Helmut Schweiger, Graz University of Technology

 Strength Utilisation in SCL Linings at Early Age

 Chris Pound, Mott MacDonald

 Practical Assessment of Sprayed Concrete Lining Works using FEA

 Soilfrac Compensation Grouting for Tunnels with SCL - Practical